 17. Suikoden 1 (PS1)

 Suikoden 1 takes the player through a nation-wide conflict, a civil war of epic proportions that nonetheless never loses sight of the individuals and humanity of the conflict.
-Good plot, good characters, good ideas, good execution, good themes...this is just a solidly GOOD game all around.
+Good plot, good characters, good ideas, good execution, good themes...this is just a solidly good game in its every aspect.

 16. Fallout 3 (PC)

-Even better than Fallout: New Vegas, Fallout 3 does all the same things intellectually, and just as well, but its setting provides it stronger thematic power (if you’re gonna base a game’s themes around the United States of America’s essence, then you’re naturally gonna get the best and most material if you have it take place in the Washington DC area), and the plot both feels more personal and relevant to the protagonist, and is generally more epic in its scope, purpose, and ambitions.
-I also have to say that I find the conflicts and characters and villains of Fallout 3 generally more compelling than Fallout: New Vegas’s were, providing great symbolism and meaning in the struggles of the game.
+The best of its series, Fallout 3 does all the same things intellectually as its fellows, and generally just as well, but its setting provides it stronger thematic power (if you’re gonna base a game’s themes around the United States of America’s essence, then you’re naturally gonna get the best and most material if you have it take place in the Washington DC area), and the plot both feels more personal and relevant to the protagonist than all of its peers but Fallout 4, and is generally more epic in its scope, purpose, and ambitions.
+I also have to say that I find the conflicts and characters and villains of Fallout 3 generally more compelling than Fallout: New Vegas’s and Fallout 4’s were, providing great symbolism and meaning.
 In addition, I think that Fallout 3 more than any other game in the series makes excellent use of the post-apocalyptic setting.
-Even in a series filled with excellent titles, Fallout 3 stands out as a masterpiece.
+That’s not to say that Fallout: New Vegas, or 4, or 1, or 2, were in any way lacking...it’s simply to say that even in a series filled with such excellent titles, Fallout 3 stands out as a masterpiece.

 15. Disgaea 1 (PS2)